urbas/sbt-release-notes-plugin/README.md

 Places the blessed release notes file into the project's root folder.
 For example, if you use the [Markdown](#markdown) format, then the file `RELEASE_NOTES.md` will be placed in the topmost folder of your project.

+__Sphinx__ (suitable for use with the [sbt-site plugin](https://github.com/sbt/sbt-site) and its Sphinx support):

+- Strategy name: `SphinxReleaseNotesStrategy`

+Does not have blessed release notes.
+This strategy outputs the release notes file into `src/sphinx/releaseNotes.rst` (instead of `target/releasenotes/RELEASE_NOTES.rst`).

+You can use `~ ; releaseNotes ; makeSite` command chain when you're updating release notes.